realXtend/doc/arch_article/simple.rst

-Since 2007, the realXtend project has developed a freely available open source virtual world platform that lets anyone create their own applications using it’s platform as a base.
+Since 2007, the realXtend project has developed a freely available open source virtual world platform that lets anyone create their own applications using it's platform as a base.
 RealXtend began as a collaboration of several small companies that coordinated in developing a common technology base that they then applied in different application fields including virtual worlds, video games and educational applications.
+The realXtend association was founded in early 2011 to coordinate the development in an open manner.

-Like several other 3D virtual world platforms, the realXtend project has take a client-server approach.
+Similar to several other 3D virtual world platforms, the realXtend project has take a client-server approach.
 A browser-like client called a viewer renders content enabling end users to see and manipulate a 3D window into a virtual world where the content itself is stored and